mahdi-shafiei/STAT-4830/section/2/notes.md

     )
 ```

 Real estate data reveals why this linear approach often works well.
-When we plot prices against individual features, we often see roughly linear relationships, especially within typical ranges:
+When we plot prices against individual features, we often see roughly linear relationships with some scatter, especially within typical ranges.
+The scatter around these trends represents the noise in our model - those unique factors that make each house sale slightly different from what we'd predict based on features alone:

 ![Feature Mapping](figures/feature_mapping.png)

-The challenge lies in finding the right weights.
+The challenge lies in finding the right weights while accounting for this noise.
 Even reasonable guesses can lead to significant errors, as we'll see by testing our model on actual house sales:

 ```python
 # Data in PyTorch tensors